kazumah1/sigyl/packages/sdk/README.md

 # @sigyl-dev/sdk

-Developer SDK for Sigyl MCP Registry and Hosting Platform.
-This SDK provides a clean, developer-friendly interface for discovering, connecting to, and using MCP (Model Context Protocol) tools.
+Developer SDK for the Sigyl MCP Registry and Hosting Platform.
+This SDK provides a clean, developer-friendly interface for discovering and searching for MCP (Model Context Protocol) servers and tools. **It does not handle protocol-level tool invocation or server connection.**

 ## 🚀 Quick Start